erdaltsksn/random/README.md

 If you discover a security vulnerability within this project, please follow our [Security Policy Guide](docs/SECURITY.md).

+## Code of Conduct

+This project adheres to the Contributor Covenant [Code of Conduct](docs/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Disclaimer

 In no event shall we be liable to you or any third parties for any special,